 A Guarantor is the entity or individual who signs a Guaranty.
 In many cases the Sponsor is the Guarantor, and this subchapter provides guidance for when additional parties are proposed.
-Minnesota Housing will conduct its capacity review of the Sponsor and proposed Guarantor(s)

-\See also Section 8.04 of this document
+1 See also Chapter 8, section 8.04 of this document.

-identified on the Development Team tab of the Workbook, and Guarantor's must submit Form 203B Qualifications of Sponsor and/or Guarantor, found on Minnesota Housing's Development Team Qualification Forms webpage, along with the required attachments.
+Minnesota Housing will conduct its capacity review of the Sponsor and proposed Guarantor(s) identified on the Development Team tab of the Workbook, and Guarantor's must submit Qualifications of Sponsor and/or Guarantor, found on Minnesota Housing's Development Team Qualification Forms webpage, along with the required attachments.
 Changes in proposed Guarantors at any time from application to closing require Minnesota Housing's review and written consent.
 Minnesota Housing reserves the right to require additional Guarantor(s) to enhance the financial capacity of the proposed Guarantor(s) to demonstrate acceptable financial capacity to guarantee performance.
-See Section 8.02 of this document for Guarantee requirements.
+Refer to Chapter 8, section 8.02 of this document for Guarantee requirements.